 Peregrine Falcons Visit Moyross

-In recent years, various gun-related incidents in Moyross have gained much attention in the Irish media.
-The archetypical view is of a troubled place, with images of boarded-up doorways of derelict houses reproduced frequently in local and national newspapers, portraying and definitively identifying the area as ‘down and out.’
-This journalistic impulse has created a haze of oversimplification, damaging any understanding of the community and physical infrastructure to a casual outsider.
+Various gun-related incidents in Moyross had gained much attention in the Irish media.
+The archetypical view was of a troubled place, with images of boarded-up doorways of derelict houses reproduced frequently in local and national newspapers, portraying and definitively identifying the area as ‘down and out.’
+This journalistic impulse created a haze of oversimplification, damaging any understanding of the community and physical infrastructure to a casual outsider.
 With this issue in mind, an attempt was made to generate a different kind of visuality of the area.

 Three specially trained peregrine falcons were introduced to Moyross.
 These birds, the fastest creatures in the world, were specifically chosen for their capable ability and confidence to fly around urban areas.
 They were once populous in Ireland, before the use of pesticides in the 1960s made them an endangered species.
 Residents met the birds at the local community centre, in school, and in the streets, alleyways and garden areas.